Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 ### 23. RandomSelectionDemo (MATLAB)

-A MATLAB script that demonstrates the use of the `ex6_1choose` function for probabilistic selection.
+A MATLAB script that demonstrates the use of the `RandomSelectionByProbability` function for probabilistic selection.

 **What it does:**
 - Creates an array `P` of 8 random values between 0 and 1.
-- Uses the function `ex6_1choose` to select indices from `P` based on the probabilities, storing the result in `M`.
+- Uses the function `RandomSelectionByProbability` to select indices from `P` based on the probabilities, storing the result in `M`.
 - Performs another selection using a fixed probability `0.4` over 10,000 trials, storing the result in `N`.
 - Displays the number of selected indices from the second selection using `length(N)`.

 **Purpose:**
-- Demonstrates how to use the probabilistic selection function `ex6_1choose`.
+- Demonstrates how to use the probabilistic selection function `RandomSelectionByProbability`.
 - Useful for understanding stochastic selection and random sampling in MATLAB.